Stratehm/multipool-stats-backend/README.md

 The log file of the application will be stored in the /tmp directory.
 (On windows, this directory will be created on the same drive as the Tomcat insstallation.
 For example, c:\tmp)
 (It may be a good idea to make that configurable in the future)

+Oh, and if you want make a little donation, you are welcome :)
+BTC: 19wv8FQKv3NkwTdzBCQn1AGsb9ghqBPWXi